Maui Shore Diving Guide

 Rule 1: Keep Your Hands to Yourself

-Report any sea turtle harassment or illegal interactions to Hawaii’s Department of Conservation and Resources Enforcement.
+You can report sea turtle harassment or illegal interactions to Hawaii’s Department of Conservation and Resources Enforcement.
 You can quickly phone the department at (808) 984-8110.

 Rule 2: Protect Coral Reefs and Yourself